 Excalibur Academies Trust ('Excalibur') is an all-through Multi-Academy Trust (MAT) that places high emphasis on developing a coherent and continuous learning journey from 2-19.
+This is achieved by Excalibur Secondary Academies working in close harmony with Excalibur Primary Academies.

-Excalibur is the Admission Authority for all its Academies and applies strict oversubscription criteria to all applications.
+Excalibur is the Admission Authority for all its Academies and applies strict Oversubscription Criteria to all applications reflecting this.

-Excalibur, acting as the Admissions Authority for the School, participates in the Local Authority Coordinated Admissions Scheme; all applications for Normal Entrance to The School (Infant or Reception class of a Primary) should be submitted via the Local Authority Coordinated Admissions scheme!
+Excalibur, acting as the Admissions Authority for The School, participates in the Bristol City Council ('the Local Authority') Local Authority Coordinated Admissions Scheme; all applications for normal entrance to The School (Year 7 for Secondary School) and all in-year admissions and transfers should be submitted via the Local Authority Coordinated Admissions scheme1; applications for Sixth Form should refer to the Sixth Form admissions policy.

-The School is fully inclusive and welcomes applications for the admission of children with special educational needs (SEN), physical, mental or behavioural disabilities and other protected characteristics defined by the Equality Act 2010.
+The School is fully inclusive and welcome applications for the admission of children with special educational needs (SEN), physical, mental or behavioural disabilities and other protected characteristics defined by the Equality Act 2010.
 The School's admission arrangements are determined and implemented with its equality duties in mind, including the public sector equality duty (PSED).

-This Admissions Policy applies to Ashton Vale Primary School ('The School'), details of which are given below:
+This admissions policy applies to Ashton Park School ('The School') for applications to Secondary School, details of which are given below:

-Ashton Vale Primary School
+Ashton Park School